 - macOS: use the Network Utility to check whether required ports are open (if you need help using the utility, see this article).

-3. Compare the values to the values on the machine:
+5. Note these IDs and compare the values to the values on the machine:

 Windows: navigate to HKEY_LOCAL_MACHINE\Software\Acronis\BackupAndRecovery\Settings\MachineManager and note the values of "MMSCurrentMachineID" and "InstanceID".